 Basket weave patterns utilize rectangular pavers to create block designs.
 To add contemporary flair to this traditional laying pattern, you can alternate the color tones or laying direction to create modular designs.

-Modular Shapes and Paver Laying Patterns
+Modular Shapes and Paver Patterns

 Modular shaped pavers offer a variety of square and rectangular sizes that can be laid in multiple laying patterns that are less repetitive, visually dynamic, and create a contemporary look that works especially well for larger patios.

-Three-piece modular patterns
+3-piece modular PAVER patterns

-four-piece modular patterns
+4-piece modular PAVER patterns

-Asymmetrical Shapes and Random Paver Patterns
+Asymmetrical Shapes and Random Laying Patterns

 Asymmetrically shaped pavers create a natural look and often incorporate false joints that create the illusion of multiple shapes laid at random.
 Multi-shape cobble-style pavers can also be laid in a multi-piece pattern that emulates a more random look, as an alternate to using a traditional laying pattern.